jyuenbeep/Candy-Crush/README.md

 5/27: helped fix the move function.
 Even tho we had the code, we just needed to switch the reference.

 5/28-29: worked on the clearing method.
 It clears somewhat but then it doesn't add new candies after clearing or move down the candies.
 Fixed up the board to make it a 8 * 10.

+5/30: I finished and did the row clearing and column clearing for 3 matches.
+Now im working to make matches such as L and T.